esc/numba-rvsdg-talk/abstract.rst

 In this talk I will present original research and working code to regularize Python programs using a Structured Control Flow Graph (SCFG).
-This is a novel approach to rewriting Python programs at the source level such that the resulting (regularized) program is potentially more amenable to LLVM compiler optimizations when compiled to low-level machine code with Numba.
-Additionally, this is a first step to representing Python programs as Regionalized Value State Dependence Graphs (RVSDGs) which is expected to unlock even more advanced compiler optimizations at the Intermediary Representation (IR) level.
+This is a novel approach to rewriting programs at the source level such that the resulting (regularized) program is potentially more amenable to compiler optimizations when compiled to low-level machine code, for example when using Numba[1] to compile Python.
+Effectively the SCFG representation of a program is simpler to analyze and thus significantly easier to optimize because it is more detailed as the higher order semantic information regarding the program structure is explicitly included.
+This can be of great benefit to many scientific applications such as High Performance Computing (HPC) Additionally the SCFG format is a first step to representing Python programs as Regionalized Value State Dependence Graphs (RVSDGs).
+The is another novel program representation which is expected to unlock even more advanced compiler optimizations at the Intermediary Representation (IR) level.
 The talk will cover an introduction to the theory of SCFGs and RVSDG and demonstrate how programs are transformed with hands-on Python examples.

 Description